AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Experiments

-Based on the three fact-checking datasets, our \textbf{AutoHall} is separately created powered by ChatGPT, Llama2-7b-chat and Llama2-13b-chat.
-We show the scale of generated datasets at different temperatures in Table~\ref{tab:generation}.
-It can be observed that although different temperatures and LLMs may cause slight fluctuations in the proportion of hallucination, the rate still remains at 20-30\%.
+Tab.~\ref{tab:generation} shows the basic statistics of our collected hallucination datasets at different temperatures from five models.
+It can be observed that regardless of models or temperature settings, the proportion of hallucination in LLMs still remains at 15-30\%.
 We provide concise case studies to analyze when LLMs are prone to generating hallucinations in Section~\ref{sec:cases}.
+Additionally, we make the horizontal and vertical comparison in Tab.~\ref{tab:generation} and find the following detailed findings:

+Lower temperatures do not correspond exactly to reliable responses.
+Although previous works and common belief suggests that lower temperature can introduce less hallucination, our results appear counter-intuitive.
+In some instances, the percentage of generated hallucinatory references at TEMP=0.5 is lower than that at TEMP=0.1, thus LLM hallucinations may not have a linear correlation with temperature values.
+We think that while lower temperatures reduce randomness, they do not inherently reduce the probability of picking the most probable wrong answer.
+If the most probable answer in the model's learned distribution happens to be a hallucination due to training data issues or RLHF side effects, lower temperatures will make that hallucination more prevalent.
+Notably, however, there is no doubt that too high temperature values enhance randomness, thereby increasing the risk of hallucinations.

+In the Llama2 series, aside from Climate-fever task, we can observe a noticeable negative relationship between the model size and hallucination proportion.
+This may be due to the inherent improved knowledge capability brought by larger scale of pre-training data.
+Among the six models, as one would expect, GPT-4o exhibits the lowest hallucination proportion across all datasets.